JaimRM/Portfolio-Management/ReadMe.md

 **Assuming a daily drag of 1 basis point (0.01%) to account for commissions, slippage, and bid-ask spreads.*

+I calculated that a friction of just 1 bps daily, accounting for execution slippage and commissions, reduces the strategy's Sharpe Ratio by approximately 20%.
+This structural 'drag' shifts the distribution's mean, increasing the Probability of Ruin by nearly 5%.
+This highlights why Execution Quality must be monitored; a bad broker isn't just a cost, they are a risk factor that can turn a winning strategy into a losing one.

 We can add expected shortfall (the average of everything below the VaR) as a more coherent measure, assuming 'final_returns' is our array of 1000 simulated outcomes.